 We seek high-quality research on computational and mathematical approaches in any area of linguistics.
+Submissions to SCiL should involve a substantial computational and/or mathematical modeling component, make direct contact with linguistics, and be written for an interdisciplinary audience.
 There will be two submission tracks: papers and abstracts.
 Accepted papers and abstracts will be presented (either orally or as posters) at the SCiL 2019 meeting.
 Papers will be published prior to the conference in the Association for Computational Linguistics (ACL) Anthology.
 Authors of accepted abstracts will have the option to submit extended abstracts prior to the conference.
 Both papers and extended abstracts will be published online in the open-access SCiL proceedings.

 Submissions are limited to one first-authored paper or abstract per author; there is no limit on the number of non-first authored submissions per author.
+The ban on multiple first-author submissions includes the Formal Language Theory work in progress session.
 Do not submit an abstract to both SCiL and the LSA – these meetings are being held jointly, and your submission will be returned without review.

 - Notification of Acceptance: mid-September, 2019

 - Camera Ready Papers and Abstracts Due: October 15, 2019

 August 7 2019 Aug.
 12, 2019 by 11:59pm pacific time.
 Papers and abstracts must be anonymous and prepared in PDF format according to the following guidelines.